bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 However, Greenlight does allow administrators to seed accounts.
 In theory, you could seed new accounts based off the data in your existing Greenlight database, but some data may be lost.

-# Setting up a development environment with Ruby on Rails
+# Setting up a development environment
+## With Ruby